Jennifer Mayo

 She lives in Edmond on a small farm with her husband, Patrick Searcey, and their two daughters.

-Jennifer is running for Oklahoma County Commissioner because Oklahoma County has a habit of making expensive decisions and then getting vague when the public asks basic questions.
-She believes county government should be able to clearly explain what it’s doing, what it will cost, and what success looks like before money is committed.
+Jennifer is running for Oklahoma County Commissioner to bring greater clarity and accountability to county decision-making.
+She believes the county should be able to explain what it’s doing, what it will cost, and how it will work before asking the public to support it.

 This campaign is funded by individuals who believe thoughtful leadership matters.